madebits/madebits.github.io/blog/2017/2017-06-30-Low-Information-Density-User-Interfaces.md

 ##Simple on Long-Term

 Users pay for the initial cognitive relief in long-term as they have to spend more total effort to access information.
 There is no warranty long-term users will ever tranced and be aware of wishing to switch to a higher information density interface.
-People get used to the habit energy of scrolling and clicking and may not be aware of the extended long-term effort.
+People get used to the habit energy of scrolling and clicking and do not mind the extended long-term effort.

 ##Invest in Choice Only When Really Needed